dewetblomerus/dewetblomerus.github.io/_posts/2016-05-11-programming-music.md

 <a href="http://www.getworkdonemusic.com/" target="_blank">http://www.getworkdonemusic.com/</a>

+Okay so I feel embarrased to admit that Youtube has some great study music, I have always thought that people using Youtube as a music player is ridiculous because of the wated bandwidth.
+Now that I found some great background study music on there, I am guilty of this as well.

 ### Here are some paid services I am considering but have not signed up for any yet

 <a href="http://www.di.fm/search?q=goa" target="_blank">http://www.di.fm/search?q=goa_blank</a>